seal-io/tap/README.md

 In some cases, consuming native [Terraform Override](https://developer.hashicorp.com/terraform/language/files/override) can complete some additional expansion, like overriding a nested block or changing a predefined attribute, but the capabilities are limited.
-For example, it is not possible to conditionally make changes to top-level blocks of the same **resource/data type**, delete certain (nested) blocks or attributes.
+For example, it needs accurate block header to patch, and it's impossible to conditionally make changes to nested blocks or attributes.

 **TAP** is designed to satisfy the above features.